Particular/docs.particular.net/nservicebus/pipeline/message-mutators.md

 #### IMessageMutator

 `IMessageMutator` is an interface that combines both `IMutateIncomingMessages` and `IMutateOutgoingMessages`.
-It only exists in Version 5 and lower.
-In Version 6 and higher implement both `IMutateIncomingMessages` and `IMutateOutgoingMessages` instead.
+It only exists in Version 5 and below.
+In Version 6 and above implement both `IMutateIncomingMessages` and `IMutateOutgoingMessages` instead.

 ### Transport Messages Mutators